DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/en_Kirby Air Ride.md

 - Restarting the game client results in all permanent patches being received again
 - Energylink stops adding energy after a certain point for picking up patches (even below the max patch limit)
 - Energylink is occasionally flaky with adding multiple items at once (via `amount` argument)
+- If traps are disabled and effect items are disabled, gen will fail because we have no other filler items

 Feel free to report any other issues or suggest improvements in the "Kirby Air Ride" discussion thread in the "future-game-design" channel in the Archipelago Discord server [(Link)](https://discord.com/channels/731205301247803413/1291501105389502554) or in the issues here.